jpa102/ytvotes-myvideos/readme.md

 this repository **holds** *some data* from my youtube channel, mainly the **likes** & **dislikes** my videos received

-i want to be transparent on how my videos perform
+i want to be transparent on how my videos perform, since youtube decided to remove the public dislike counter on all videos which i find extremely stupid

 ## can't you and me just rely on dislikes provided from [Return Youtube Dislike?](https://returnyoutubedislike.com/)